ianboru/genetic_beats/luke-feedback.md

 Ian
 ---

-* Bug with selecting beats, seems to add beats to current gen before making new one?
-(Or the visualization broke maybe) Selecting beats from current + last generation and then mating will display the latest generation on the same level as the second-to-last generation
 * Members had children which weren't selected while using select to mate
 * Solo/Mute buttons for samples
 * IAN: Normalize synth sound vs samples volume (so synth starts at 50 too)